 Alternatively, you can pick the biggest offenders — the corn cobs and avocado pits — out of the finished compost and toss them back into the active pile for another go-round.
 This can be done easily with things as large as corn cobs, but if you find yourself picking through the compost to find individual peanut shells, it is time to set up a screen.
 Even avocado pits will compost over a couple of seasons, turning at last to a soft, reddish pulp.

-Screening compost takes time and a certain amount of energy but it results in a gorgeous, light and uniform compost.
-A screen can be built from a few boards and a square of wire netting and set directly over a wheelbarrow, though the wheelbarrow may need to be set up on cement blocks to bring it to a comfortable working height for some folks.
+Screening compost takes time and a certain amount of energy but it results in a gorgeous, light and uniform soil.
+A compost screen can be purchased or built from a few boards and a square of wire netting and set directly over a wheelbarrow, though the wheelbarrow may need to be set up on cement blocks to bring it to a comfortable working height for some folks.
 This arrangement makes for the least amount of shoveling as the compost comes out of the bin straight onto the screen.
-It’s then ready to wheel off to the flower border, the potato bed, or the raspberry patch.
+It’s then ready to wheel off to the flower border, the potato bed or the raspberry patch.